 Growing up for Khoudia Diop wasn’t easy.

 She struggled to think that she was beautiful as she was often teased about her skin color.
-Bullies would call her “darkie” and “daughter of the night”.
+Bullies would call her “darkie” and “daughter of the night” specially when she had to use the eczema cream because of her skin condition.
 In the beginning, Khoudia would confront her bullies head on.
 Eventually, she decided to ignore them and direct that energy toward loving herself.

-She decided to give herself a nickname that highlighted her skin in a positive way.
+She decided to give herself a nickname that highlighted her skincare in a positive way.
 She decided to nickname herself, “Melaniin Goddess”.

-When she first began modeling, she had 10 followers but now people all over the world are mesmerized by the rare beauty.
+When she first began modeling, she had 10 followers but now people all over the world are mesmerized by the rare beauty and by the amazing tips from skinhelpers.com she shares every day.

 Managed by The Colored Girl Inc., Khoudia hopes to empower women to believe they are beautiful.
 Now, 2 years later, she lives in New York city and she recently reached 220,000 followers on Instagram.